Staars/MP3_Tasmota/README.md

 - Non-blocking design to keep the main loop of TASMOTA as free as possible
 - MQTT-interface: mainly geared towards home automation (i.e. direct short audio feedback)
 - Web-GUI: usable as a music player with state synchronization with the underlying code via AJAX
 - The main intention is NOT the replacement of the current driver in TASMOTA, but more of a development playground and maybe an alternative for certain use cases.
-Especially the Web-GUI is quite the contrary to the fundamental design principles of the MQTT-centric TASMOTA
+Especially the Web-GUI is quite the opposite to the fundamental design principles of the MQTT-centric TASMOTA